 " ...At a more sociological level, I am old-fashioned and strongly believe in small, hypothesis-driven science.
 While some problems in neuroscience might be best addressed using big data, big simulations, or big collaborations, my sense is that those currently involve more hype than substance.
 Neuroscience and cognitive science have come far with a "letting a hundred flowers bloom" approach, and there is no evidence that this approach is bankrupt.
 More specifically in computational neuroscience, small science often amounts to a search for evolutionarily meaningful organizing principles, perhaps initially in a toy model - this is my favorite approach."

 - Lectures

-- Matlab computer tutorials and labs most Thursdays in the Ungar computer teaching lab.
-Hand-in assignment based on the labs mid semester.
+- Matlab (Python) computer tutorials and labs.
+Handin assignment based on the labs mid semester.

 - Several paper discussions that cover recent progress in the field, or classical papers.

 - Final project (in small groups)

 - No exams

 - Participation